tom1299/kafka-examples/README.md

 ## TODOs
 * Ask a question in Kafka's mailing list why a call to `flush()` is needed in order for the `read_uncommitted` to work ?
+* Enhance shutdown of TransactionAwareConsumers to close consumers